reveal/revealjs.com/src/react.md

 Instead of editing the `index.html` file, you can add and initialize reveal in a Javascript/Typescript source file like `main.tsx` or `app.tsx`.

-You can add and initialize globally - outside of app/component functions - or inside one of them.
+You can do so globally i.e. outside of app/component functions or inside one of them.
 In the latter case, you have to be careful not to stack initializations.
 Only initialize a slide deck once.
 If you need to reconfigure, use the `configure` function or `destroy` the deck before initializing again.

 To begin, install reveal using `npm`: